opento-suggestions/ontologic/README.md

 proofHash = keccak256(...)
 ```

-This is the "TCP/IP for reasoning provenance" moment 
+This is the "TCP/IP for reasoning provenance" moment 地址證明
 a **single hash** representing a **complete, verifiable thought**.

 ---

-## =� Canonical "Bytes Used in Demo"
+## 代表 Canonical "Bytes Used in Demo"

 All demo proofs (HCS sequences 3942) + hashes:
 See: [`DEMO_SNAPSHOT_V063.md`](DEMO_SNAPSHOT_V063.md)

 ---

-## = v0.6.3 Architecture
+## 个完整的 v0.6.3 Architecture

 Full explanation of:

-* Peirce � Tarski � Floridi layers
+* Peirce ’ Tarski ’ Floridi layers
 * How morphemes work
 * Contract internals
 * Token flow